-- Example: a doll (HS 9502); its rule of origin is: CTH. - This means a manufacturer in Cambodia is allowed to import raw materials such as plastics, fabrics etc. which are classified in other chapters of the HS. - Use of doll's parts (e.g. Doll's eyes) is not possible as these are classified in the same heading (HS 9502). - However, the tolerance rule allows the use of these parts if they amount to not more than 15 % of the doll's value.
+- Example: a doll (HS 9502); let's assume its rule of origin is: CTH. - This means a manufacturer in Cambodia is allowed to import raw materials such as plastics, fabrics etc. which are classified in other chapters of the HS. - Use of doll's parts (e.g. Doll's eyes) is not possible as these are classified in the same heading (HS 9502). - However, the tolerance rule allows the use of these parts if their value amounts to not more than 15 % of the doll's value.